 A company must decide whether it will record acquired materials at their purchased prices, or if additional costs will be added, such as freight in, sales taxes, and customs duties.
 The addition of these other costs is allowable, but may require a certain amount of additional work.
 It is easier to charge these additional costs to expense as incurred, so they appear immediately in the cost of goods sold.

-Overhead is not allocated to raw materials, since these items have not undergone any production activities (which which overhead is associated).
+Overhead is not allocated to raw materials, since these items have not undergone any production activities (with which overhead is associated).
 Overhead is only allocated to work-in-process and finished goods inventory.

 Material Costing for Subsequent Valuation